 In some cases, we may have one of each of these types of records, and in other cases may only have a vertical file.
 In addition, some published church histories have been cataloged and can be found in the library’s online catalog.

 Church history committees and individual researchers are welcome to visit the collection and view these church records.
-Visiting researchers are required to make an appointment at least three business days in advance of a proposed visit.
-To make a research appointment please use our request form or call the department at 336-758-6175.
+Visiting researchers are asked to make an appointment at least three business days in advance of a proposed visit.
+To make a research appointment, please use our request form or call the department at 336-758-6175.

 Although the NCBHC no longer does in-house microfilming of church records, we purchase copies of all North Carolina church records microfilmed by the Southern Baptist Historical Library and Archives in Nashville, Tennessee.
 Churches are strongly encouraged to have their records microfilmed by the SBHLA.
 For information on the microfilming program, call 1-615-244-0344.